 Ringolsby has been chairperson of five BBWAA chapters and was the BBWAA's national president in 1986.

 2005 J.G.
-Taylor Spink Award Winner Tracy Ringolsby during Hall of Fame Weekend 2008 (Milo Stewart Jr./National Baseball Hall of Fame)
+Taylor Spink Award Winner Tracy Ringolsby.
+(Milo Stewart Jr./National Baseball Hall of Fame and Museum)